Pay for holidays with credit card rewards

 1. Merchandise: Skip the mall and shop through your credit card's website.
 Most issuers offer portals to online shopping malls where you can buy merchandise with rewards points.
 For example, Capital One cardholders can buy electronics, apparel, accessories, toys, health and beauty products, pet products and more.
 If you don't have enough rewards, you may still want to shop through the portal since you can earn bonus points for doing so.

-2. Gift cards: Despite the impersonal nature of gift cards, they have ranked as the No. 1 requested present for the last five years, according to the National Retail Federation.
+2. Gift cards: Despite the impersonal nature of gift cards, they have ranked as the No. 1 requested present for the past seven years, according to the National Retail Federation.

-And guess what?
-Many credit card rewards programs can buy these perfect stocking stuffers.
-This holiday season, Bank of America is offering gift cards from major retailers at a special rate -- a $25 gift card for 2,000 points (normally 3,500 points).
-Gift card amounts range from $25 to $250.
+And guess what: Many credit card rewards programs can buy these perfect stocking stuffers.
+This holiday season, Bank of America is offering gift cards from major retailers and giving rewards members deals on them.
+For instance, most restaurant gift cards from Restaurants.com will cost members $10 for a $25 gift certificate.

 4. Experiences: Buying for someone who already has enough toys?
-Why not use your rewards points to buy an experience they won't forget?
-For instance, Chase cardholders can use points for tickets to a Radio City Christmas Spectacular show.
-You can give Mom or Dad access to a private rehearsal, a VIP backstage experience, or a walk-on role on the show in New York, St. Louis, Dallas, Chicago or Nashville, Tenn., for between 34,600 and 220,000 points.
+Why not use your rewards points to buy an experience he or she won't forget?
+For instance, Chase cardholders can use points for VIP movie premiere access or a private golf lesson with a pro.

 5. Charity: Don't underestimate the gift of giving back.
 Most issuers allow cardholders to donate their rewards points to a host of charities.
 Capital One's Giving Site, for example, will let you donate your points to a nonprofit organization, and it'll chip in by covering the transaction cost.
 Donations of points most often are tax deductible, too.

 6. Travel: Sometimes the best gift is family.
 With rewards points, you can help pay for your loved ones to visit during the holidays.
 Even if you don't have enough rewards to purchase a flight, it still makes sense to buy flights through your credit card issuer.
 Many cards will pay you bonus points for doing so.
-For example, Bank of America cardholders can earn up to 1,500 bonus points when they book travel plans through Bank of America's website until the end of the year.
+For example, Bank of America cardholders get three points for every dollar spent when they book travel plans through Bank of America's website until the end of the year.

 You may also want to check what your frequent flier program can buy.
 "I would bet $50 that half of the Delta SkyMiles members (from American Express) don't know they can use their miles for more than just getting flights," Ulzheimer says.
 Miles can be traded in for gift cards and merchandise.